Fast Variational Inference for Bayesian Factor Analysis in Single and Multi-Study Settings: Discussion

 \section{Discussion}

-We have proposed VB algorithms that provide fast approximate inference for Bayesian FA in both single and multi-study settings.
+We have proposed VB algorithms that provide fast Bayesian estimation for FA in both single and multi-study settings.
 These algorithms provided significant advantages over MCMC-based implementations, requiring substantially less memory and time while achieving comparable performance in characterizing data covariance matrices.
 Moreover, in the ovarian cancer application case, we showed how these algorithms could help reveal biological pathways in the high-dimensional setting, using computational resources typically available on a laptop rather than a high-performance computing server.

+In Supplementary~\S D, we present additional simulations to evaluate the predictive performance of our VB algorithms compared to GS.
+We consider scenarios with $S=1,$ sample size $N=100$ and $P=100,500$.
+These results suggest that CAVI and GS have similar performance in terms of out-of-sample prediction errors and coverage and length of prediction intervals.
+SVI performed worse than CAVI and GS, achieving inappropriate $95\%$ prediction interval coverage (ranging from $0.92$ to $0.99$) and higher MSE.
+For example, with $P=500$, SVI algorithms have an MSE ranging from 0.6 to 0.9, compared to 0.3 of GS and CAVI.

 While VB algorithms offer numerous advantages, they have some limitations.
 First, convergence can be sensitive to parameter initialization.
 This is common to many iterative algorithms, including the EM algorithm used in frequentist MSFA \citep{de_vito_multistudy_2019}.
 Thus, we have provided effective informative initializations (Supplementary \S B), helpful especially in scenarios with $P>N.$ Second, the performance of SVI algorithms can vary substantially depending on the chosen batch size parameter.
 Tuning the batch size parameter remains an active area of research \citep{tan_stochastic_2017}.
+Third, compared to MCMC and GS, VB algorithms tend to underestimate uncertainty.
+However, when the main focus is on point estimates and exploratory analysis---typically the main goals of FA---the underestimation of uncertainty is less of a concern than in other settings.